anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

 **Success Criteria:**
 - Can connect to Xtream source
+- Can fetch and store live categories (separate task)
-- Can fetch and store live streams
+- Can fetch and store live streams (separate task)
+- Each task is logged independently in sync_logs with sync_type
 - Data persists in chosen database
 - Can switch between MySQL and SQLite via config
 - Works in Docker container